caankaya/O-World/README.md

 ### 🌐 Deployment

-oWorld is deployed on Railway, Vercel, and Hostinger and can be accessed via the following URL: https://oworld.space/.
+oWorld is deployed on Railway, Vercel, and Hostinger and can be accessed for the last one via the following URL: https://oworld.space/.

 ### 👽 Enjoy your journey through space